BoGGoG/boggog.github.io/docs/_posts/2022-09-20-Symba-Conclusions.md

 Similar expressions can be calculated for $$2\to n$$ processes.
 For $$1\to n$$ processes, also called _decays_, the respective quantity is not called scattering cross section, but _decay width_ and usually denoted by $$\Gamma(1\to 1' + 2' + ... + n')$$.

+These probabilities then help to discover new physics.
+Say you calculate the cross section $$\sigma$$ for some process.
+It will usually depend on the momenta and energies of the particles.
+Then you measure the process very often and see that it looks like your predictions except for energies higher than a certain value.
+What happened?
+Well, it might be that there is a particle you did not take into consideration in your calculations and that can be produced if energies are higher than the value you found.

 Here I am only using two theories: [Quantum Electro Dynamics](https://en.wikipedia.org/wiki/Quantum_electrodynamics) (QED) and
 [Quantum Chromo Dynamics](https://en.wikipedia.org/wiki/Quantum_chromodynamics) (QCD).